Skip to Main Content

 What does a film editor do?

-A film editor assembles raw footage into a coherent, compelling narrative by selecting the best takes, determining pacing and rhythm, and structuring scenes to maximize dramatic impact.
-They collaborate closely with the director to refine the story, adjust tone, and shape performances through the arrangement and timing of cuts.
+Here is the breakdown.
+A film editor assembles raw footage into a coherent, compelling narrative by selecting the best takes, determining pacing and rhythm, and structuring scenes to boost dramatic impact.
+They work closely with the director to refine the story, adjust tone, and shape performances through the arrangement and timing of cuts.

 What post-production facilities are available in Poland?

-Poland offers professional post-production through facilities including Platige Image (Warsaw), Orka Studio (Warsaw), Human Ark (Kraków), Fixafilm (Warsaw).
-Strong VFX talent pipeline from Polish film schools; competitive pricing; Platige Image has worked on major Hollywood productions.
+Here is what that looks like on the ground.
+Poland gives pro post-prod through facilities including Platige Image (Warsaw), Orka Studio (Warsaw), Human Ark (Kraków), Fixafilm (Warsaw).
+Strong VFX talent pipeline from Polish film schools.
+Competitive pricing.
+Platige Image has worked on major Hollywood shoots.

 What delivery formats do your editors support?

-Our editors deliver across TVP broadcast standards, Polish Film Institute delivery requirements, and European distribution formats including DCP and streaming specifications.
+Our editors deliver across TVP broadcast standards, Polish Film Institute delivery needs, and European distribution formats including DCP and streaming specs.

 How do you match an editor to my production?

-We evaluate your project's genre, format, pacing style, and post-production timeline, then recommend editors whose portfolios and working style align with your needs.
-We also consider their familiarity with your preferred editing platform and workflow requirements.
+Here is how the picture comes together.
+We review your project's genre, format, pacing style, and post-prod timeline, then recommend editors whose portfolios and working style align with your needs.
+We also consider their familiarity with your preferred editing platform and workflow needs.

 At what stage should an editor get involved?

-Editors are most effective when brought in during or shortly after principal photography, so they can begin assembling sequences while the shoot is still underway.
-On larger productions, having an editor cutting alongside filming allows the director to review assemblies and make informed decisions about coverage before wrap.
+Here is what we have to work with.
+Editors are most effective when brought in during or shortly after principal photography, so they can start assembling sequences while the shoot is still underway.
+On larger shoots, having an editor cutting alongside filming allows the director to review assemblies and make informed decisions about coverage before wrap.

 Need an Editor for Your Project?

-Let's match you with the perfect post-production talent.
+Let's match you with the perfect post-prod talent.